FrizzleDizz/week1proj/README.md

 2: no heavy debugging necessary in coding phase
 3: developed confidence in using HTML and CSS to develop webpages

+What could have gone better:
+1: more structured and time efficient approach to initial HTML layout

 External Resources:
 1: W3Schools.com
 2: Stackoverflow.com